mariakyoroghlyan/mariakyoroghlyan/README.md

-# Welcome to My GitHub Profile!
+# 👋 Welcome to My GitHub Profile!

-Hey there!
-I'm Maria, a passionate full-stack developer.
+Hi!
+I'm **Maria Kyoroghlyan**, a passionate full-stack developer from Armenia 🇦🇲
-Welcome to my GitHub profile — here you can explore my projects, experience, and the tools I love using!
+I specialize in building modern, responsive web applications with a strong focus on design and performance.

 ---

-## 💻 About Me
+## 🧠 About Me

-I'm a full-stack developer focused on crafting clean, user-friendly experiences.
+I'm a full-stack developer who thrives on turning complex problems into elegant solutions.
-With a strong interest in both design and backend architecture, I enjoy building elegant solutions that actually work.
+Whether it's crafting clean UIs or building powerful backend systems — I enjoy working across the stack.
+Currently, I work with PHP (CodeIgniter), React, and Next.js, and I'm diving deeper into modern JavaScript and iOS development with Swift.

 ---